-Recently Time Inc. sent me a copy of the new All You Eat Well Save Big cookbook to check out.
-The book features 148 dinner recipes that are all under $2.50 per serving.
+Back in 2010, Time Inc. sent me a copy of the new All You Eat Well Save Big cookbook to check out.
+The book features 148 dinner recipes like these monte cristo sandwiches that are all under $2.50 per serving.
 There are even several recipes are under $1 a serving.
-The list price of the book is $14.97 but can be purchased at Walmart for $12.
-The book also includes $6 worth of coupons in it too.

 - 2 large eggs